-Kalam Polo Shirazi (from the region of Shiraz) was introduced into the family by my father.
+Kalam Polo Shirazi (from the region of Shiraz, Iran) was introduced into the family by my father.
 His love for this fragrant Iranian rice dish dates back to his childhood in Shiraz where my grandmother’s cooking reigned.
-Years later he had to ask around in order to obtain the recipe asking siblings and cousins.
+Years later when his mother passed away, he had to ask around in order to obtain the recipe.
 Finally, he got his hands on the recipe which surely had changd over the years.
-Ever so often coming home from school I would smell the herbs from outside.
-I knew he missed his mom.
+Coming home from school I would often smell the fragrant aroma of tarragon from outside.
+I instantly knew he missed his mother… that is usually when he would prepare the dish.
 He would make it whenever feeling nostalgic or missing my grandmother.
 I had never attempted to make Kalam Polow until recently I had a major unexpected craving for it.
 I think I just missed my father and thought by making his signature dish I’d fill the void brought by the distance.
+Winter time when fresh cabbage is in season is the best time to prepare this dish.
+And today, I miss my father who happens to be thousands of miles away in Iran for the winter.
+So I am making this dish in memory of my grandmother and because I just miss my father plain and simple.

 Note: if you grew up hating cabbage.
 Don’t worry as this dish will make you change your mind.
 I myself am not a big fan of cabbage but when eating it in this dish- it tastes delicious.